flashlasagna/MasterThesis/README.md

 ## Overview

 This thesis replicates and extends the Dynamic Model Averaging and Selection (DMA/DMS) framework of Buncic & Moretto (2015) for forecasting monthly CME copper returns.
 The original paper uses 18 predictor variables and a Kalman filter-based model averaging approach over 2^18 = 262,144 candidate models.
-We extend the out-of-sample evaluation period to February 2026, introduce five machine learning benchmarks, propose a hybrid framework combining DMA with ML forecasts, and add a set of robustness and value-added extensions (pairwise Diebold-Mariano tests, forgetting-factor sensitivity, directional accuracy, and a predictor correlation matrix).
+We extend the out-of-sample evaluation period to February 2026, introduce seven machine learning benchmarks (Ridge, LASSO, Elastic Net, Bayesian Ridge, Random Forest, XGBoost, and a feed-forward neural network), propose a hybrid framework combining DMA with ML forecasts, and add a set of robustness and value-added extensions (pairwise Diebold-Mariano tests, forgetting-factor sensitivity, directional accuracy, and a predictor correlation matrix).

 **Key findings:**
 - DMA achieves out-of-sample R² = 30.16% (March 2008 – February 2026)